 Options to treat stage 4 cancer may involve chemotherapy, radiation therapy, hormone therapy, surgery, immunotherapy, targeted therapy or combining these modalities.
 The purpose of treatment is to prolong survival and improve quality of life.
 An oncologist will treat cancer depending on its type, where it has spread, and other factors.

-Chemotherapy is given to a cancer patient to kill a small number of cancer cells, it is usually less effective in eradicating a larger number of tumor cells present in widespread metastases.
+The doctors give chemotherapy to a cancer patient to kill a small number of cancer cells, it is usually less effective in eradicating a larger number of tumor cells present in widespread metastases.
 If the cancer has spread to only a few small areas, surgeons may be able to remove it to prolong the patient’s survival.
-In most cases, treatment of stage IV cancer is aimed at prolonging patients’ survival and improving their quality of life.
+In most cases, treatment of stage IV cancer is aims at prolonging patients’ survival and improving their quality of life.

-Radiation therapy is given at high doses to kill cancer cells or slow their growth by damaging the DNA of the cells.
+Doct4ors give radiation therapy at high doses to kill cancer cells or slow their growth by damaging the DNA of the cells.
 When the DNA of a cancer cell is damaged beyond repair, it stops dividing and dies.
 Dead damaged cells are broken down and rejected by the body.

 Radiation therapy does not kill cancer cells directly.
 It takes days or weeks of treatment after that DNA is damaged, leading to cancer cells’ death.
 Cancer cells continue to die for weeks or months after radiation therapy gets over.
-Radiation therapy is used to treat cancer and ease cancer symptoms.
+Radiation therapy is effective in treating cancer and ease cancer symptoms.
 When used to treat cancer, radiation therapy can cure cancer, prevent it from returning, or stop or slow its growth.

 Hormone therapy is a type of cancer treatment.
 It slows or stops the growth of tumor that uses hormones to grow.
-This therapy is also called hormonal therapy, hormone treatment, or endocrine therapy.
+This therapy is, in other words, hormonal therapy, hormone treatment, or endocrine therapy.
 Hormone therapy reduces the chance of cancer cells returning.
 This therapy also stops or slows cancer growth.
 It eases cancer symptoms.
 Hormone therapy is also used to reduce or prevent symptoms in men who have prostate cancer and cannot have surgery or radiation therapy.